tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/HD_Wallet_Derive_Install_Guide.md

 # HD Derive Wallet Install Guide

-This guide serves as a step by step process for setting up the [`hd-wallet-derive` library](https://github.com/dan-da/hd-wallet-derive) used to derive `BIP32` addresses and private keys for Bitcoin and other alternative coins or "altcoins."
+This guide serves as a step-by-step process for setting up the [`hd-wallet-derive` library](https://github.com/dan-da/hd-wallet-derive) used to derive `BIP32` addresses and private keys for Bitcoin and other alternative coins or "altcoins."

 ## Environment Setup